 Step Three: Recommended Storage Time According to Temperatures

 Now that you have your breast milk all bottled up safely in containers, you want to be sure to use it within a proper amount of time so it’s safe for your baby to consume!
-Room temperature breast milk will keep it’s quality for up to 4 hours and should not be consumed after that time.
+Room-temperature breast milk will keep its quality for up to 4 hours and should not be consumed after that time.
 If you choose to refrigerate your breast milk it will keep for up to 4 days.
 Finally, if you choose to freeze your breast milk it is best to use within 6 months.
 However, frozen breast milk is still consumable for up to 12 months if need be.

 Tips